Eight Ancient Chinese Surnames and Their Evolved Chinese Last Names — History, List, and Meanings

 Cai 蔡: grass, or a type of turtle used in divination in ancient times.

 Huo 霍: fast, eliminate.

-The most famous historical figure with the surname Huo was Huo Qubing, a brilliant general during Emperor Wu of Han's reign, who made great contributions defeating the Xiongnu.
+The most famous historical figure with the surname Huo is Huo Qubing, a brilliant general during Emperor Wu of Han's reign who significantly contributed significantly to defeating the Xiongnu.